-So what’s new, erm I’ve been drinking alomo bitters.
+So, what’s new?
+Erm I’ve been drinking alomo bitters.
 It’s not every time vodka you know, sometimes be local.
-Since I refuse to be healthy and see all this baby fat gathering I thought local herbs may help.
+Since I refuse to be healthy and see all this baby fat gathering, I thought local herbs may help.
 Or I may at least be elated enough not to notice all of this fluffy fat. *Takes a swig and squeezes face at bitterness of drink* This week alone, I have almost lost my creative mind.
 We haven’t had light for days.
 After day three, I decided to ask why the rest of the estate was full of light and our compound was flooded with darkness.
 Apparently our transformer blew (Transformer- an apparatus for reducing or increasing the voltage of an alternating current).
 AGAIN. *Pours another round of alomo for the heat and the pain*

 When living alone in Lagos you learn so many odd things.
 Hamattan just passed, a time where it’s cool and we have loads of dust.
 Since it’s departure, my room has been unbearably hot and I’m warm blooded so don’t usually mind heat.
-This heat has however been ‘shoot me’ hot.
+This heat has, however, been ‘shoot me’ hot.
 I’m a melting snowman save me hot.
 This morning, I decided to dust the net in hopes that it would make a difference and lo and behold; there was air!

 This week has been a creatively intense week.
 I have felt everything intensely.
 Passion has shaken my universe yet once again.
-I’ve been inspired by a desire to love, be a mother to a little bohemian king or goddess, explore, to write a poem on nature, learn, understand and create pulsating through my veins all at once.
+I’ve been inspired by a desire to love, be a mother to a little bohemian king or goddess, explore, to write inspiring stories, learn, understand and create pulsating through my veins all at once.
 In the same trance of inspiration, I’ve desired to write moving poems on human trafficking and Nigerian post-colonial history as well as controversial articles on class division.
 I’m also proud to say that publishing my book before June in spite of the obstacles in my way has become more of a priority because I believe there are healing words inside.

 I have also been very lonely which I hate admitting.
-Lagos people are very pretentious so over the past two and a half years I haven’t made many friends, if any at all.
+Lagos people are very pretentious so over the past two and a half years I haven’t made many friends if any at all.
 You can connect today and like amnesia has overtaken them, they knoweth you not tomorrow.